 The organization, led by Executive Director Vicki Arroyo and Faculty Director Peter Byrne, plays a key role supporting states with legal and policy analysis to address some of the biggest issues facing the country.

-The Center works with states, power companies, and non-profit organizations to inform the development and implementation of EPA’s Clean Power Plan and facilitates the Transportation and Climate Initiative — a collaboration that seeks to reduce carbon pollution from the transportation sector across 12 states and Washington, D.C.
+The Center works with states, power companies, and non-profit organizations to inform the development and implementation of EPA’s Clean Power Plan and facilitates the Transportation and Climate Initiative — a regional collaboration of 12 Northeast and Mid-Atlantic states and the District of Columbia that seeks to improve transportation, develop the clean energy economy and reduce carbon emissions from the transportation sector.
 The Center also helps states and communities prepare for climate change impacts and works to integrate adaptation planning into all levels of government decision-making.